 "Yes, but you flew into arrivals," the personal shopper said, looking as if she might cry too.
 If anyone understands a woman's desire for a duty free Chanel Boy Bag, it's someone who spends her days helping people shop.

-But maybe a Chanel bag just isn't meant to be, I thought scrolling through online luxury fashion shops like SSENSE while waiting to board my flight (in boring Terminal 2).
+But maybe a Chanel bag just isn't meant to be, I thought strolling through online luxury fashion shops like SSENSE while waiting to board my flight (in boring Terminal 2).
 Maybe it's time to move on.

 French elegance never goes out of style